Sodium-ion battery: CATL

-Chinese battery manufacturer CATL (world's largest EV battery maker) announced in 2021 that it would bring a sodium-ion based battery to market by 2023.
+Chinese battery manufacturer CATL announced in 2021 that it would bring a sodium-ion based battery to market by 2023.
 It uses Prussian blue analogue for the positive electrode and porous carbon for the negative electrode.
 They claimed a specific energy density of 160 Wh/kg in their first generation battery.
+CATL, the world's biggest lithium-ion battery manufacturer, announced in 2022 the start of mass production of SIBs.
 Chery Automobile became their first customer in 2023.

 In 2024, CATL unveiled the Freevoy hybrid chemistry battery pack for use in hybrid vehicles with a mix of sodium ion and lithium ion cells.
 This battery pack features an expected range of over 400 km, 4C fast charging capability, the ability to be discharged at -40.
 C, and no difference to the driving experience at -20.
 C. By 2025, around 30 different hybrid vehicle models are expected to be equipped with this pack.

 In April 2025, CATL launched its Naxtra sodium-ion battery brand, with mass production planned for December.
 According to CATL, the energy density is 175 Wh/kg, approaching lithium iron phosphate (LFP) at 185 Wh/kg.
-It supports 5C charging and over 10,000 charge cycles.
-It also performs well in extreme cold, retaining 93% capacity at -30°C and supporting highway speeds at low charge levels.
+It supports 5C charging and over 10,000 charge cycles, corresponding to about 5.8 million km, as opposed to 4,500 cycles for the best LFP batteries.
+It also performs well in extreme cold, retaining 93% capacity at −30 °C and supporting highway speeds at low charge levels.
 CATL claimed that the battery passed rigorous safety tests (e.g., compression, penetration) without fire or explosion risks.
-In September of 2025, the Naxtra sodium-ion battery passed China's new national standard certification (GB 38031-2025), validating its rapid 15-minute fast-charging capability and safety across extreme temperatures for future EV integration.
+In September 2025, the Naxtra sodium-ion battery passed China's new national standard certification (GB 38031-2025), validating its rapid 15-minute fast-charging capability and safety across extreme temperatures for future EV integration.